 An urban fox lives for approximately 18 months, due to the nature of how they live.
 Foxes can carry a range of diseases and parasites that could affect humans but there is a low risk of catching a disease from a fox.
-There is a health risk though if someone comes into contact with fox feces and this is possible if you have a fox problem in your garden, so is more common.
+There is a health risk though if someone comes into contact with fox feces and this is possible if you have a foxes visiting your garden or living in your garden, so is more common.
 In some situations fox control or fox proofing may help the situation.

 Foxes will kill small domestic pets and livestock, which include chickens rabbits, ducks and many more.
 They will normally kill more than they can eat but they may return to remove any further corpses.
 For this reason fox control is essential to stop the fox wiping out the population of your animals.
 To discourage foxes from coming to your property you should use fencing to protect pets and livestock